-1. That Resolution No. 3605 be adopted as the master policy directive delegating day-to-day management and administrative authority to the Chief Executive Officer, effective as of August Two Thousand and Eight, under authority of the duly elected Port of Seattle Commissioners undersigned;

-2. That Resolution No. 3605 replaces prior Port Commission Resolution No. 3181 dated November Nineteen Hundred and Ninety Four in its entirety.

-3. That Resolution No. 3605 shall be subject to Port Commission review within three years or sooner if Legislative changes in contracting practices or related matters require Commission review.
-The in twelve (12) months to eighteen (18) months after it enter into force, and the process for such a review will consist of the following:

-- Reviewing the document will be done by the full Commission, or - A Committee of the Commission composed of select Commissioners approved by unanimous vote.
+- 1. That Resolution No. 3605 be adopted as the master policy directive delegating day-to-day management and administrative authority to the Chief Executive Officer, effective as of August Two Thousand and Eight, under authority of the duly elected Port of Seattle Commissioners undersigned; - 2.
+That Resolution No. 3605 replaces prior Port Commission Resolution No. 3181 dated November Nineteen Hundred and Ninety Four in its entirety. - 3.
+That Resolution No. 3605 shall be subject to Port Commission review within two years or sooner if the Legislature requires changes in port contracting practices or if related matters arise that require Commission review.
+The in twelve (12) months to eighteen (18) months after it enter into force, and the process for such a review will consist of the following: - Reviewing the document will be done by the full Commission, or - A Committee of the Commission composed of select Commissioners approved by unanimous vote.